Edward M. Brawley: Later religious career

 In January 1887, he began to publish the weekly paper, the Baptist Tribune and was district secretary for the south for the American Baptist Publication Society, a position he resigned in 1890 to become pastor of the First Baptist Church in Petersburg, Virginia.
 In 1890 he published a collection of works titled, The Negro Baptist Pulpit: A Collection of Sermons and Papers by Colored Baptist Ministers.
 The work included 28 essays, including by Mary Virginia Cook Parrish, Richard DeBaptiste, Shortly after he resigned his pastorate to resume work for the Society.
 In 1899, Bramley was a pastor of a church in Darien, Georgia when the city was hit by a race riot.
 Bramley was outspoken in calls for peace and in the innocence of the black people imprisoned in the event's aftermath.
 By 1902, he was Editorial Secretary of the National Baptist Publishing Board.

 During his career, he was pastor of many churches, including Tabernacle Baptist Church in Selma, Alabama, Springfield Baptist Church in Greenville, South Carolina, Harrison Street Baptist Church in Palatka, Florida, First Baptist Church in Fernandina, Florida, and White Rock Baptist Church in Durham, North Carolina.
 He also held aforementioned pastorates in Darien, Georgia and Petersburg, Virginia.
 His position at White Rock in Durham was from 1912 to 1920.
 Other than The Negro Baptist Pulpit, he wrote many books, pamphlets and tracts.

 Later academic career

 In 1908, with the help of Brawley, Morris College was founded in Sumter, South Carolina, and in April 1911, the school was incorporated.
 Brawley was hired to serve as the school's first president.
 He was later professor of Evangelism and Old Testament Literature at Shaw University in Raleigh, North Carolina.

 Death and legacy

 Brawley died on January 13, 1923, in Raleigh, North Carolina, and was buried in Durham, North Carolina.
 At the time of his death he was a professor at Shaw.

+The Brawley-Starks Academic Success Center on the Morris College campus, built in 1932, is named for Brawley and his successor, John J. Starks.

 Bucknell currently offers a scholarship named for Brawley.